Tim Tam: History

 The biscuit was created by Ian Norris.
 During 1958 he took a world trip looking for inspiration for new products.
 While traveling in Britain, he found the Penguin biscuit and decided to try to "make a better one".

-Tim Tam went on the market in 1964.
+Tim Tam went on the market on 10 September 1964.
 They were named by Ross Arnott, who attended the 1958 Kentucky Derby and decided that the name of the winning horse, Tim Tam, was perfect for a planned new line of biscuits.
 Pepperidge Farm, a sister company of Arnott's, began importing the Tim Tam to the United States in 2008.
-Tim Tams are still "Made in Australia" and packaging in the US bears the slogan "Australia's Favorite Cookie" ("cookie" being the American word for biscuit).
+Tim Tams are still "Made in Australia" and packaging in the US bears the slogan "Australia's Favorite Cookie".

 Production

 The original Arnott's bakery, opened in 1865, was located in Newcastle, New South Wales.
 To date, manufacture of Tim Tams and other Arnott's products has remained largely within Australia, including bakeries in Sydney, Adelaide, and Brisbane.
 In 2009, Arnott's invested A$37 million in a state-of-the-art production line at its Brisbane facility, expecting to boost productivity and increase jobs.

 At the Huntingwood bakery in Western Sydney, the production line turns out about 3,000 Tim Tams per minute and uses 20 tonnes of the biscuit's cream filling and 27 tons of chocolate coating each work day.
 Biscuit dough, containing sugar, flour, colours and flavours, is mixed for 20 minutes.
 Biscuits are then cut to 1mm thick, 11 holes are punched per biscuit and they are baked in gas ovens for 90 minutes.
 Freezing air cools the biscuits before they are flipped and filled with cream, dunked in chocolate and cooled again.